AlexJonesCU/programming-languages-2020/README.md

 ...
 I'd be curious to learn about your favourites ...

-## Stanford Encyclopedia of Philosophy
+## Early History of Programming Languages

-While Wikipedia is a good place to gain a first impression of a new topic, a great starting point for scholarly explorations are the articles in the SEP.
-I link some that are useful to locate the current course in the wider landscape of mathematics, logic, philosophy, computation, history.
-The articles can get quite technial but even just reading the introductions will broaden horizons.
-A nice exercise could be to arrange the topics and protagonists of these articles into a timeline and then to attempt a short history of the most important ideas and how they hang together.
+The early history of programming languages was driven by mathematicians, logicians and philosophers.
+A great way to explore it is the Stanford Encyclopedia of Philosophy (SEP).
+I link articles that feature some of the early researchers in programming language who will appear in our course such as Church, Turing, and Curry and others for whom we do not have time such as Dedekind, Peano, Russell, Hilbert, Brouwer, Goedel, Gentzen.
+The articles can get quite technical but just reading the introductions gives an idea of the broader questions and developments.
+A nice project could be to arrange the topics and protagonists of these articles into a timeline and then sketch a short history of the most important ideas and how they hang together.

 - [The Modern History of Computing](https://plato.stanford.edu/entries/computing-history/)
 - [Dedekind](https://plato.stanford.edu/entries/dedekind-foundations/) and [The Early Development of Set Theory](https://plato.stanford.edu/entries/settheory-early/)